New Paltz Restaurants, Hiking and Attractions

 While on the Walkill Valley or Hudson Valley Rail Trail, you can enjoy countless activities, such as hiking, snowshoeing, cross country skiing, bicycling and even horseback riding.
 The Walkill Valley Rail Trail follows the Wallkill River, where kayaking is allowed.
 I often take the rail trail when I’m looking to get swept up in New Paltz’s natural environment without having to drive to the greater hiking locations.

 Water Street Market

 Located on lower Main Street, Water Street Market features shops, restaurants and public art.
 A local eatery like Grazery is the perfect place to catch a fantastic bite to eat.
 Once known as the Cheese Plate, the Grazery has been transformed into a restaurant and plant shop where you can order sandwiches, salads and charcuterie boards, while browsing countless plants for sale.
-My go-to menu items at Grazery are always the Brie Sandwich or a charcuterie board when eating with friends.
+My go-to menu items at Grazery are always the Brie Sandwich or I love to share a charcuterie board when eating with friends.

 My favorite activity on Water Street is enjoying a little bit of everything from the restaurants.
 You can never go wrong with a glass of wine from Jar’d Wine Pub or a Cajun-style dinner at The Parish while taking in stunning views of the Shawangunk Mountains.
 You might want to commemorate your trip with some New Paltz merch, which is available at Mixture.